 The Kansas City Symphony also experienced impressive artistic growth through its history and under the batons of Russell Patterson (1982-1986), William McGlaughlin (1986-1997) and Anne Manson (1998-2003).
-Aram Demirjian, Associate Conductor, conducts the Family and Pops Series.
+Jason Seber, David T. Beals III Assistant Conductor, conducts the Family, Pops and Classics Uncorked concerts.
 Charles Bruffy is the chorus director.

-The Kansas City Symphony serves a metropolitan population of 1.8 million people.
+The Kansas City Symphony serves a metropolitan population of 2.1 million people.
 The orchestra’s 80 full-time musicians are area residents and vital contributors to the artistic life of Kansas City.
 During its 42-week season, the Symphony performs a wide variety of subscription, educational, touring and outreach concerts.
-In addition, the KCS performs with the Lyric Opera of Kansas City and the Kansas City Ballet.
+In addition, the Kansas City Symphony performs with the Lyric Opera of Kansas City and the Kansas City Ballet.

 The Kansas City Symphony has demonstrated a strong commitment to fiscal responsibility.
-From a budget of $1.5 million in its first season, the Symphony's annual operating budget has grown to more than $15 million.
-Major gifts from the Board, local foundations and individuals have created an endowment of more than $40 million.
+From a budget of $1.5 million in its first season, the Symphony’s annual operating budget has grown to more than $16 million.
+Major gifts from the Board, local foundations and individuals have created an endowment that is in excess of $70 million.
 The Symphony’s annual fund campaign and other fundraising events are integral to our continued success.

 EDUCATION AND COMMUNITY FOCUS

 The vision of the Symphony’s education department is to enable people of all ages in the greater Kansas City area to learn, create and become inspired through orchestral music.
 More than 54,000 people participate in Kansas City Symphony education programs annually.
 Most popular are the John and Marny Sherman Education Series — KinderKonzerts, Young People’s Concerts and Link Up — performed for more than 30,000 students and teachers annually.